Luctum/Projet2PDL_OpenFoodFact/README.md

 ## Configuration

 Edit the config.json file at the root of the project.
-Multiple example config.json files are at the root in order to quickly test the program, you just need to rename them "config.json" to use them.
+Multiple example config.json files are at the root in order to quickly test the program.
+You just need to rename them "config.json" to use them.

 ### Which field to search

 filedToSearch : The name of the field where to search in the OpenFoodfact database.

-Supported fields are "categories_tags", "product_name" and "code".
+Supported fields are "categories_tags", "product_name" and "code" (check "providers" section to check which provider do what).

 Be careful that using categories_tags could load several tens of thousands of data.